Nygosaki/TwitchBottingTools/README.md

 7. Download the Browser Extension by pressing `Get` & `Add Extension`
 ![image](https://user-images.githubusercontent.com/63132234/191667363-0c975d3b-aa20-4615-816a-20a750da1026.png)
 ![image](https://user-images.githubusercontent.com/63132234/191667435-8aadf543-ecdf-4cab-9947-fcc60a4d1680.png)
 You are now finished with the initially setup of Power Automate.
 You can now close the window, which automatically deletes the flow.

+## Initial File Setup